National Gallery Singapore: Docents

-Keppel Centre for Art Education
+Keppel Centre for art education

 The Keppel Centre for Art Education is a learning facility for families and schools.
-The centre will provide an artistic environment that stimulates imagination, encourages active play and supports independent learning.
+It provides spaces and programmes for children and students to engage with art.

 Children and younger students will experience and interact with original artworks that are specially created to develop observation skills and tactile exploration.

 The Keppel Centre for Art Education also offers programmes including a regular series of Studio-based workshops, artist talks, curator's presentations, as well as complimentary Drop-in programmes conducted by artists, curators and museum educators.

 Exhibitions at the National Gallery Singapore

-An exhibition, “The Gift”, opened from 20 August to 9 November 2021 and explored the complexities of gifts in art-making and collecting.
+An exhibition, The Gift, was held from 20 August to 9 November 2021 and explored the role of gifts in art-making and collecting.
 It was a partnership with three other arts institutions: Galeri Nasional Indonesia, MAIIAM Contemporary Art Museum in Thailand and Nationalgalerie – Staatliche Museen zu Berlin, which was initiated by the Goethe Institut.
 Each museum curated a selection of works from their own and each other's collections that were on display simultaneously.

-In mid-2022, the gallery opened a major exhibition, called Ever Present: First Peoples Art of Australia, which is the most extensive show of contemporary Indigenous Australian art type to tour Asia.